Hardy101/CrimeReport/README.md

 ### Reporting Issues

-Users can report issues by sending a POST request to the `/api/issues` endpoint from a form.
+Users can report issues by sending a POST request to the `/API/issues` endpoint from a form.
 They need to provide details such as their name, victim's name, contact information, address, state, district, block, location, and the type of issue.
-Upon successful reporting, the issue is stored in the database, and an email notification is sent.
+The issue is stored in the database upon successful reporting, and an email notification is sent.
 See `functions.py` for input field names.

 ### User Registration